 IMCC sponsored socially engaged practice activites have the full support of the IMCC board and are overseen by an IMCC teacher.
 Events require a written proposal and a sponsoring teacher to present it to the board for consideration.

 The Community Bulletin Board is a place where sangha members can post opportunities others can participate in.
 To have an activity listed, email Judy Harmon with a brief description of the activity and a contact information: name and email or phone.

-The experience has been found to deepen our practices of mindfulness and compassion, and prepare us to act in the world with more wisdom and skill.
+We’ve found that the experience deepens our practices of mindfulness and compassion, and prepares us to act in the world with more wisdom and skill.

 On our resource list compiled by training leaders, you will find relevant articles, books, websites, audio and video materials.

-To inquire about joining a Mindful of Race group, email Bev Wann.
+To inquire about joining a Racial Affinity Group,